AG Mortgage Investment Trust Inc. [MITT] – A worthy stock for long-term investors

 Turning to investigate this organization’s capital structure, AG Mortgage Investment Trust Inc. [MITT] has generated a Total Debt to Total Equity ratio of 407.26.
 Similarly, its Total Debt to Total Capital is 80.29, while its Total Debt to Total Assets stands at 79.53.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 29.19, and its Long-Term Debt to Total Capital is 3.91.

-This stock’s Beta value is currently 1.97, which indicates that it is 25.96% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 25.37.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.97, which indicates that it is 29.46% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 33.69.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is AG Mortgage Investment Trust Inc. [MITT] a Reliable Buy?